mph-/lcapy/doc/netlists.rst

 - `annotate_currents()` Produces a new netlist with drawing commands to annotate component currents for specified components (see :ref:`annotated_currents`)

+- `apply_test_current_source(Np, Nm)` Copies the netlist, kills all the sources, and applies a Dirac delta test current source across the specified nodes.
+If the netlist is not connected to ground, the negative specified node is connected to ground.
+The new netlist is returned.

+- `apply_test_voltage_source(Np, Nm)` Copies the netlist, kills all the sources, and applies a Dirac delta test voltage source across the specified nodes.
+If the netlist is not connected to ground, the negative specified node is connected to ground.
+The new netlist is returned.

 - `describe()` Prints message describing how netlist is solved

 - `has()` Returns True if component in netlist

-- `impedance(Np, Nm)` Returns the driving-point impedance between nodes `Np` and `Nm` and `impedance(cpt)` returns the driving-point impedance between the nodes of the specified component.
+- `impedance(Np, Nm)` Returns the driving-point impedance between nodes `Np` and `Nm` and `impedance(cpt)` returns the driving-point impedance between the nodes of the specified component

-- `in_parallel()` Returns a list of sets of component names that are connected in parallel.
+- `in_parallel()` Returns a list of sets of component names that are connected in parallel

-- `in_series()` Returns a list of sets of component names that are connected in series.
+- `in_series()` Returns a list of sets of component names that are connected in series

 - `kill()` Kills specified independent sources (voltage sources become short-circuits and current sources become open-circuits)